Logo L&E Global

 Complaint Procedures

-Generally, all employees are entitled to file labour claims to request rights related to the employment relationship and may file such claims while working, or within two years as from the termination date, to claim rights related to the past five years, counted as of the filing date of the claim.
+In Brazil, there is no legal provision regarding complaint procedures.
+Generally, all employees are entitled to file labour claims to request rights related to the employment relationship.
+Employees may file labour claims while working, or within two years as from the termination date, to claim rights related to the past five years, counted as of the filing date of the claim.
 Companies may establish their own internal policy related to complaint procedures, but it will not prevent the employees from filing claims directly without observing the internal policy.
-Employees who suffered retaliation and are able to evidence it in court, are entitled to indemnification due to moral damages or even reinstatement to work, depending on the reason for the retaliation.

 Any questions